profetik-777/rdpME/README.md

 RDPme

 RDPme is a simple TUI (Text User Interface) wrapper for launching Remote Desktop sessions using freerdp (and the xfreerdp command).
 It guides you through a series of dialogs to collect connection parameters (IP address, username, window size, and multi-monitor support) and then executes freerdp with your selections.
+Special thanks to Bill from Sudo Show with sharing his xfreerdp parameters passthrough!
 Features

     TUI Wizard: Uses dialog to collect user inputs in a step-by-step interface.